 This Instant Pot cheeseburger macaroni recipe will take you back to your childhood!
-Just 10 minutes in your pressure cooker makes this cheesy goulash hamburger helper style pasta dinner that your whole family will love.
-It’s one of our favorite Instant Pot ground beef recipes.
+Just 10 minutes in your pressure cooker makes this cheesy goulash hamburger helper style pasta dinner.
+Your whole family will love it!

 - Instant Pot or pressure cooker – this is the one I have